keriszafir/rpi2caster/README.md

         Create a ~/.ssh/authorized_keys file and paste your account@machine's id_rsa.pub contents there.
 Then you can just ssh by typing
         "ssh username@monotype"

+        You may want to change LXDE to Xfce, sysvinit to systemd (for Jessie users), bash to zsh etc. if you want to, know what you're doing and don't have anything against fiddling with your config files.

 	You can enable GUI access by VNC.
 Install tightvncserver.
 Edit /etc/lightdm/lightdm.conf and uncomment the lines in VNC section.
 	Change the port, geometry etc. if you wish.
 You don't have to create any init scripts; lightdm will already take care of running the
 	VNC server.
 Just run "vncviewer [hostname or IP addr]:[port]" client-side and you'll get a lightdm login screen.
 Sign in to your account.